bmlt-enabled/yap/README.md

 3. Try testing that your application actually is functioning properly by opening a browser http://example.com/index.php.

 3. You will need to set up a Twilio account, and do the following:
-    a.
-Purchase a phone number (typically you would buy one for your locale, tollfree is pretty much unnecessary these days).
+* Purchase a phone number (typically you would buy one for your locale, tollfree is pretty much unnecessary these days).
-    b.
-Configure that number to point to a TwiML application.
+* Configure that number to point to a TwiML application.
 It would be something like http://example.com/index.php.

 4. Make a call to your number and try it out.
 If there is a problem the debugger in the Twilio console will let you know why.
 Most likely you did not setup your config.php file correctly.